Hurricane Irma plows through Cuba

 Hurricane-force winds of 125 mph (over 200 kp/h) whipped roofs clean off buildings, ripped trees from the ground and forced evacuations along the coast.

-As Irma made landfall, it once again regained strength to a Category 5 storm, flooding low-lying areas of the capital, Havana.
+Irma made landfall in Cuba overnight on Friday as a Category 5 storm, blasting into seaside towns and causing flooding in low-lying areas of the capital Havana.

-As dusk fell on Saturday, the churning seas had moved two blocks inland from the city's popular seafront boulevard, with waters expected to permeate further as the surge grew, Reuters reported.
+And as dusk fell on Saturday, the churning waters had moved two blocks inland from the city's popular seafront boulevard, with waters expected to permeate further as the surge grew, Reuters reported.
 So far there have been no reports of deaths in Cuba.

 The Cuban government had prepared by staging emergency supplies and building equipment ahead of the arrival of Irma.